 Brazilian oil and gas company Enauta has confirmed the approval of the Full Development System (FDS) for the Atlanta field – located offshore Brazil – and inked a firm contract with Malaysia’s Yinson for the provision, operation and maintenance of a floating, production, storage and offloading (FPSO) vessel, which will be used for this field.

 Enauta informed on Tuesday that the Atlanta field’s FDS had been approved.
 The project has the capacity to produce 50,000 barrels of oil and process 140,000 barrels of water per day.
-The startup is expected by mid-2024 – initially with six wells – and as this field has an active aquifer that does not require water or gas injection, Enauta believes this makes the project more solid.
+The start-up is expected by mid-2024, initially with six wells.
+As this field has an active aquifer that does not require water or gas injection, Enauta believes this makes the project more solid.